containers/buildah/docs/buildah-config.1.md

 the specified container.
 By default, if the container was based on an image, its OS is kept, otherwise the host's OS's name is recorded.

+**--os-feature** *feature*

+Set the name of a required operating system *feature* for any images which will be built using the specified container.
+By default, if the container was based on an image, the base image's required OS feature list is kept, if it specified one.
+This option is typically only meaningful when the image's OS is Windows.

+If *feature* has a trailing `-`, then the *feature* is removed from the set of required features which will be listed in the image.
+If the *feature* is set to "-" then the entire features list is removed from the config.

+**--os-version** *version*

+Set the exact required operating system *version* for any images which will be built using the specified container.
+By default, if the container was based on an image, the base image's required OS version is kept, if it specified one.
+This option is typically only meaningful when the image's OS is Windows, and is typically set in Windows base images, so using this option is usually unnecessary.

 **--port**, **-p** *port*

 Add a *port* to expose when running containers based on any images which